 Often the eyes change colour and go hard before the attack.
 There is normally no warning or threat posture only the change in the eyes prior to the dog launching itself at an individual.
 Various experts have theorised that “rage syndrome” is a seizure disorder, not a temperament disorder (such as dominant aggression).
 The recent successful treatment of some cases of apparent “rage” with Phenobarbital (an anticonvulsant) may add credence to this evidence.

-As an aside, people tend to believe that most aggressions are either dominance or hormonal and the normal recommendation is neutering.
+As an aside, people tend to believe that most aggressions are either dominant or hormonal and the normal recommendation is neutering.
 They could not be further from the truth.
-The majority of aggressive behaviours are fear-based and is either created in the first 16 weeks of a dog’s life by lack of socialisation with humans and other dogs, or it is genetic as with Rage Syndrome and Possession Aggression.
-However, it can be both Possession Aggression Resource Guarding is genetic and also based the action of guarding is fear-related but often the actual creator of this common cocker trait is genetic.
+The majority of aggressive behaviours are fear-based and are either created in the first 16 weeks of a dog’s life by lack of socialisation with humans and other dogs, or it is genetic as with many forms of Rage Syndrome and Possession Aggression Object Guarding.

 Can It Be Related To a Medical Condition?